wuzhiguocarter/hopr/speed.md

 Fast code is an important component of data science because you can do more with fast code than you can do with slow code.
 You can work with larger data sets before computational constraints intervene, and you can do more computation before time constraints intervene.
 The fastest code in R will rely on the things that R does best: logical tests, subsetting, and element-wise execution.
 I've called this type of code vectorized code because code written with these operations will take a vector of values as input and operate on each element of the vector at the same time.
 The majority of the code written in R is already vectorized.

 If you use these operations, but your code does not appear vectorized, analyze the sequential steps and parallel cases in your program.
 Ensure that you've used vectorized functions to handle the steps and logical subsetting to handle the cases.
 Be aware, however, that some tasks cannot be vectorized.

 ## Project 3 Wrap-up

 You have now written your first program in R, and it is a program that you should be proud of. `play` is not a simple `hello world` exercise, but a real program that does a real task in a complicated way.

 Writing new programs in R will always be challenging because programming depends so much on your own creativity, problem-solving ability, and experience writing similar types of programs.
 However, you can use the suggestions in this chapter to make even the most complicated program manageable: divide tasks into simple steps and cases, work with concrete examples, and describe possible solutions in English.

 This project completes the education you began in [The Very Basics].
 You can now use R to handle data, which has augmented your ability to analyze data.
 You can:

-* Load and store data in your computer—not on paper or in your mind
+-   Load and store data in your computer---not on paper or in your mind
-* Accurately recall and change individual values without relying on your memory
+-   Accurately recall and change individual values without relying on your memory
-* Instruct your computer to do tedious, or complex, tasks on your behalf
+-   Instruct your computer to do tedious, or complex, tasks on your behalf

-These skills solve an important logistical problem faced by every data scientist: _how can you store and manipulate data without making errors?_ However, this is not the only problem that you will face as a data scientist.
+These skills solve an important logistical problem faced by every data scientist: *how can you store and manipulate data without making errors?* However, this is not the only problem that you will face as a data scientist.
 The next problem will appear when you try to understand the information contained in your data.
 It is nearly impossible to spot insights or to discover patterns in raw data.
 A third problem will appear when you try to use your data set to reason about reality, which includes things not contained in your data set.
 What exactly does your data imply about things outside of the data set?
 How certain can you be?

 I refer to these problems as the logistical, tactical, and strategic problems of data science, as shown in @fig:venn.
 You'll face them whenever you try to learn from data:

-* **A logistical problem:** - How can you store and manipulate data without making errors?
+-   **A logistical problem:** - How can you store and manipulate data without making errors?
-* **A tactical problem** - How can you discover the information contained in your data?
+-   **A tactical problem** - How can you discover the information contained in your data?
-* **A strategic problem** - How can you use the data to draw conclusions about the world at large?
+-   **A strategic problem** - How can you use the data to draw conclusions about the world at large?

 ![The three core skill sets of data science: computer programming, data comprehension, and scientific reasoning.](images/hopr_1004.png){#fig:venn}

 A well-rounded data scientist will need to be able to solve each of these problems in many different situations.
 By learning to program in R, you have mastered the logistical problem, which is a prerequisite for solving the tactical and strategic problems.

-If you would like to learn how to reason with data, or how to transform, visualize, and explore your data sets with R tools, I recommend the book [_R for Data Science_](http://r4ds.had.co.nz/), the companion volume to this book. _R for Data Science_ teaches a simple workflow for transforming, visualizing, and modeling data in R, as well as how to report results with the R Markdown package.
+If you would like to learn how to reason with data, or how to transform, visualize, and explore your data sets with R tools, I recommend the book [*R for Data Science*](http://r4ds.had.co.nz/), the companion volume to this book. *R for Data Science* teaches a simple workflow for transforming, visualizing, and modeling data in R, as well as how to report results with the R Markdown package.